-Course Learning Outcomes
+Course Outcomes

-- 1. Know different sources of data - 2.
-Ability to summarize and present data to a diverse audience - 3.
-Understand and use sampling and inferential statistics - 4.
-Ability to use spreadsheet software for data analysis and statistical model building - 5.
-Learn management science tool linear and integer programming - 6.
-Identify opportunities for application of management science tools - 7.
-Ability to build and solve linear programming models using spreadsheet software. - 8.
+- 1. Ability to summarize and present data to a diverse audience - 2.
+Understand and use sampling and inferential statistics - 3.
+Ability to use spreadsheet software for data analysis and statistical model building - 4.
 Develop critical thinking and problem-solving skills.